 Clearly there is some rather intricate arguing going on as to why hardcore imagery is acceptable in its static form yet may deprave and corrupt when it becomes animated.
 Luckily very little of this argument effects the satellite customer.

-to resort to the criminalisation of the cinema patrons.
+needing to resort to the criminalisation of the cinema patrons.
 Similarly all of the laws used to ban or proscribe foreign satellite channels are aimed at the broadcasters and their commercial connections rather than the viewers.
-Therefore it now appears that
+Therefore it now

-lest this be interpreted as 'supply'.
+friends lest this be interpreted as 'supply'.
 Possession of porn with 'intent to supply' also carries a bit of a sting.
-Under this charge, the onus of proof of intention seems to placed on the owner of a 'large' collection rather than on the police or prosecutors.
+Under this charge, the onus of proof of intention seems to placed on the owner of a 'large' collection rather than on the police

+or prosecutors.
 Finally, the possession of imported porn may be cause for concern.
 Customs maintain that this can be seized at any time, well after the original importation occurred.
-On the positive side, Customs do not consider that bits and bytes floating through the
+On the positive side, Customs do not consider that bits and bytes